-If your loved one’s doctor prescribes medicine to help him rest, he’ll probably start at the lowest dose possible and stop the drugs as soon as sleep patterns improve.
+If your loved one’s doctor prescribes medicine to help them rest, they’ll probably start at the lowest dose possible and stop the drugs as soon as sleep patterns improve.

 - Sleeping pills such as zaleplon (Sonata) and zolpidem (Ambien)

 Doctors also sometimes prescribe drugs called antipsychotics such as risperidone (Risperdal).
 They can be helpful, but they also might increase the risk of death in some people with dementia.
-You’ll want to talk carefully with your loved one’s doctor about this medicine before he takes it.
+You’ll want to talk carefully with your loved one’s doctor about this medicine before they take it.

 Just as Alzheimer’s sleep problems can change over the years, so do the ways you can handle it.
 Always talk to your doctor about which options are best.